We just

 glimpse of how deep God's love for us runs while we are here on this earth.
 I

-am praying that God will teach me
+am praying that God will teach me how to

 pray—I want to become a better pray-er.
 I want to know God so much more than I

-do, and I want (and
+do, and I want (and need) to do that

 through prayer.
 It is a daily struggle to spend even 15 minutes a day in prayer,